ShivamHP/funcgenie/README.md

 Now that's all is needed for you to make your app AI powered!

+## How to run the funcgenie app

+Needs to be filled

 ## Run your app using AI:

 ```